 Under the water, the first few seconds are daunting as you get your bearings, try not to swallow any water in the snorkel and realise the boat is going reeeeaaaaallly fast… and then ‘whoosh’, what was that?

 I’m on edge of the group, on the outside far-right and within about five seconds I see them, maybe 20-or-so dolphins of all sizes swimming with us.
 Under us, in front, next to us.
 One is swimming so close to me with its calf I feel like I could reach out and touch it.

 I try, and have visions of being swept to the back of the boat and made into mincemeat by the propeller.
 Yeah, might not do that again!

 All the while we’re doing this, Matty is making as much noise as he can under the water and signalling us to sing.
 I crank out Oasis through my snorkel– you never know, right?

 Suddenly another dolphin swims right up from under me, shoots in front and poos in my face.
-Chunderwall, never mind Wonderwall – there’s a first for everything!
+Chunderwall, more than Wonderwall – there’s a first for everything!

 More dolphins join us in the water, which is crystal clear for maybe 20 metres or so around us.

 The sun’s rays filter down through the water and it’s very calm and celestial, despite the ‘singing’.
 It’s actually very emotional, especially when you can hear the dolphins singing back, and some of the same ones keep coming in for a closer look.